blocklinklabs/arweaveai/README.md

 - 🎮 Test models in an interactive playground

 ![Model Details](/public/screenshot2.png)
-_Screenshot placeholder: Display a detailed view of a model page_
+_Display a detailed view of a model page_

 ## Features

 ### Model Registry

-- Permanent storage on Arweave
+- 🔒 Permanent, immutable storage powered by Arweave
-- Detailed model metadata and documentation
+- 📦 Model source code hosted on protocol.land with version control
-- Version control and history tracking
+- 📝 Rich model documentation with metadata, examples, and benchmarks
-- Download statistics and popularity metrics
+- 🔄 Complete version history and model lineage tracking
-- Community ratings and reviews
+- 🏷️ Customizable tagging and categorization

 ### Dataset Management